 1. Conscious consumers

-The rise of the conscious consumer has paved the way for vegan, eco-friendly, and cruelty-free variations of conventional products.
-If there is a product that is frequently purchased by the mass market, there is likely a niche of conscious consumers that will embrace a greener alternative.
+Another type of sustainable product is vegan, eco-friendly, or cruelty-free variations of conventional items.
+If there’s a product that’s regularly purchased by the mass market, there may be a niche of conscious consumers ready to embrace a green alternative.

 - Menstrual cups